The session host is the pilot who has all the controls over the session. Here’s how you can host a highly interactive live session at Airmeet.

-If everything looks, a good host can start the session by clicking on the "Start Session" button.
+If everything looks good, a host can start the session by clicking on the "Start Session" button.

 When a host hits the ‘Start Session’ button, a countdown of 10 seconds runs before you go live to make speakers and attendees prepare for the session.

-Live Stage Controls (Top)
+3. Live Stage Controls (Top)